MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlequalmemory.md

 ## -remarks

 **RtlEqualMemory** begins the comparison with byte zero of each block.

+**RtlEqualMemory** returns TRUE if Source1 and Source2 are equivalent; otherwise, it returns FALSE.

 Callers of **RtlEqualMemory** can be running at any IRQL if both blocks of memory are resident.